nshou/deepstrings/README.md

 # Deepstrings

-Deepstrings tries to detect every string embedded in binary files to help work on malware analysis, CTF, and all the other types of reverse engineering.
+Deepstrings detects every string embedded in binary files to help work on malware analysis, CTF, and all the other types of reverse engineering.

 ## Requirement